A Volunteer Day in the Woods with Cwm Arian

 “The session was a real reminder of how our ancestors cared for the land,” said one volunteer.
 “It’s incredible to see how these low-tech methods were not only practical but also sustainable — lessons once again growing in relevance today.”

-These sessions provide more than just hands-on skills — they are an opportunity to engage with sustainable land management, biodiversity, and local heritage practices.
+These sessions provide an opportunity to engage with sustainable land management, biodiversity, and local heritage practices.
 Coppicing demonstrates that human-led, low-tech forestry can be both productive and regenerative, offering valuable insight for a world facing climate change and energy transitions.

 For more information or to book a session: